docarray/docarray/docs/user_guide/representing/array.md

 This means that when you access the attribute of a `BaseDoc` at the Array level, we don't collect the data under the hood from all the documents (like `DocList`) before giving it back to you.
 We just return the column that is stored in memory.

-This really matters when you need to handle multi-modal data that you will feed into an algorithm that requires contiguous data, like matrix multiplication which is at the heart of Machine Learning, especially in Deep Learning.
+This really matters when you need to handle multimodal data that you will feed into an algorithm that requires contiguous data, like matrix multiplication which is at the heart of Machine Learning, especially in Deep Learning.

 Let's take an example to illustrate the difference: